Mary's Meals: Fundraising

 Although Mary's Meals is an international charity, it is still the UK in which the charity has the largest infrastructure of supporters in place.
 Support groups meet and hold events in towns and cities in the UK.
 Parishes and businesses have adopted the charity in many areas.
 Mary's Meals also has several charity shops in various UK locations.
 In the last few years Mary's Meals has sought to extend its support beyond the borders of the UK.
 Mary's Meals now have supporter bases in America, Australia, Austria, Germany, Croatia, Ireland, Italy and Bosnia-Herzegovina.
 These bases raise money and awareness for the charity in their areas.
 Some take part in The Backpack Project and all fundraise for Mary's Meals.

 World Porridge Day

-Mary's Meals holds a World Porridge Day fundraiser on 10 October.
-The first of the days was held in 2009.
-The 2009 day included gatherings in the United States, France, Malawi, Bosnia and Sweden.
+World Porridge Day is an annual fundraising campaign held on 10 October to raise awareness for Mary's Meals to aid starving children in developing countries.
+It has been observed since 2009.
+The inaugural event included gatherings in the United States, France, Malawi, Bosnia and Sweden.
 Some countries it works in include Haiti, Burma, India, Kenya, Zambia, Liberia, and Thailand.
-In 2009 the organisation was feeding over 300,000 children a day.
+In 2009, the organisation was feeding over 300,000 children a day.
 Stoats Porridge Bars was the official World Porridge Day partner in 2016.
 The World Porridge Making Championship has taken place alongside the day since 2009.